tlaanemaa/backup-docker/README.md

 - `backup-docker backup -c banana` - Will backup only the container named "banana" and all of it's volumes
 - `backup-docker restore -c banana` - Will restore only the container named "banana" and all of it's volumes
 - `backup-docker restore -c banana --only=containers` - Will restore only the container named "banana" and not it's volumes
 - `backup-docker restore -c banana --only=volumes` - Will restore the volumes attached to the container named "banana" but not the container itself.
-The volumes will be taken from the backed up inspection file of the container
+The volumes will be taken from the backed up inspection file of the container.
+The container itself must already exist in the docker instance

 ## All options
 - `--operation enum` - Operation to perform, can be passed without the name as the first argument.
 Options: backup | restore